panva/node-oidc-provider-example/README.md

 NB
 ---
 By no means is oidc-provider limited to only run on heroku or only using the showcased options.
+The user-interactions are also ONLY intended to show how these are to be provided and maintained.
+Features such as sign-up, password resets and security measures like csrf, rate limiting, captcha - that's all on you and isn't a part of the protocol implementation provided by oidc-provider.

 Supported deployments include mounting the OP to an existing nodejs application, either koa or express.
 Running those using cluster mode spread across several hosts, behind haproxy, nginx,